SiddhantTandon/SiddhantTandon.github.io/aerosp_740_panagou.md

 </figure>
 <!-- blank line -->

 Multi-Agent networks are susceptible to attacks from hostile agents and thus cyber-resiliency of such systems is of utmost importance.
 One way to achieve resiliency is by using filters like the [Sliding Window Mean-Subsequence-Reduced](https://ieeexplore.ieee.org/document/7962962).
 Below are examples of SW-MSR in use when we have more than one malicious agents in the multi-agent network.
+You can learn more about k-circulant graphs [here](https://arxiv.org/pdf/1710.01990.pdf).

 <p><a href="images/wmsr2.png">
   <figure>